How Is Art Therapy Beneficial?

-Art therapy is a popular type of psychotherapy that requires expression of individuality through various forms of crafts for the goal of improving a person’s overall well-being.
+Art therapy is a popular type of psychotherapy that requires the expression of individuality through various forms of crafts for the goal of improving a person’s overall well-being.
 Achieving mental healing is one of the primary goals of art therapy.

 Art therapy is a specialized area of mental health that uses art materials and the creative process to explore emotions, reduce anxiety, increase self-esteem, and resolve other psychological conflicts. — Douglas Mitchell, LMFT